 Hiking with your dog in Fort Collins Colorado

-Colorado is an amazing place for enjoying outdoor activities with your furry friend!
+Northern Colorado is an amazing place for enjoying outdoor activities with your furry friend!
 If you live in Fort Collins, odds are you love trying out new adventures with your pup.
 It’s a great experience for your dog, as they get to see lots of new things, from mountains to flowers to water.
 As a Colorado resident, you’re probably always looking for a new place to explore or test out!
-Luckily there are dozens of different trails and new spots to see.
-Whether you’re looking for a leash-free spot to give your dog some freedom or a trail near water to cool off in, there are plenty of trails to try.
-Here are some of our favorites that we recommend!
+Luckily there are dozens of different trails of all skill levels and new spots to see for dog owners and their pups.
+Whether you’re looking for a leash-free spot to give your dog some freedom, horseback riding trails for the whole animal family, or a trail near water to cool off in, there are plenty of dog-friendly trails to try.
+Many of these are open year-round, especially if you and your dog are brave and bring your snowshoes.

 Sometimes your dog truly just needs to get off their leash and have a blast without those restraints.
 Hewlett Gulch Trail in Fort Collins Poudre River Canyon is the perfect place for them to do this.
 This spot allows your dog to explore and play off-leash.
 On top of that, it also isn’t a super hard trail.
 It is about 3 miles, but if you want to extend it for a longer journey, it can also be 5 miles.
 It doesn’t have too much elevation gain, so it will be a smooth and carefree hike.
 Another nice feature is that it follows Gordon Creek, causing most of the trail to run along the water.
 This is perfect if your dog needs to cool off or just for great views.